Devx228/cs253_Ass1/README.md

 - **Empty Library Check:**
   If the library contains no books, the system displays the message "No book available" when a user tries to search or borrow a book.

+  In the current implementation, any user can increment the day count, which isn't ideal.
+This can be revised so that only the librarian has the necessary access—using role-based controls on both the user interface and the backend—to ensure proper system management.Due to some timing issues and the complexity of this, I didn't update this properly but it can be managed accordingly.

 - **Data Encoding (Books and Users):**
   The library uses text files (`books.txt` and `users.txt`) to store data: